Fraud for Employers FAQs

-- Notice of Claim Filed, DE 1101CZ is sent to the last employer when a UI claim is filed.
+- Notice of Unemployment Insurance Claim Filed (DE 1101CZ) (PDF) (sent to the last employer when a UI claim is filed).

-- Notice of Wages Used for Unemployment Insurance Claim, DE 1545 is sent to base period employers when benefits are paid.
+- Notice of Wages Used for Unemployment Insurance Claim (DE 1545) (PDF) (sent to base period employers when benefits are paid).

-- Benefit Audit, DE 1296B is sent to an employer who reports wages for a social security account number during the same calendar quarter that UI benefits were paid under that social security account number.
+- Benefit Audit (DE 1296B) (PDF) (sent to an employer who reports wages for a Social Security number during the same calendar quarter that UI benefits were paid under that Social Security number).

-Review Benefit Audit Information to find out more about the benefit audit process.
+Review FAQs – Benefit Audits to learn more about the benefit audit process.

-You received the DE 1326ER because there is a question as to the identity of the individual who filed the UI claim.
-The Department needs your help to validate claim filing information provided by that individual.
-Mail the completed form (and any other additional documentation) within ten days of the mailing date of the DE 1326ER.
-The information you provide will be used to ensure that all charges made against your account are correct.
+You received the DE 1326ER because there is a question about the identity of the person who filed the Unemployment Insurance claim and we need your help to confirm claim filing information which that person provided.
+Mail the completed form, and any other additional documentation, within 10 days of the mailing date on the DE 1326ER.
+The information you provide will be used to make sure that all charges made against your account are correct.

-- An individual reports that he/she worked for John Brown and Company.
+- Someone reports that they worked for John Brown and Company.

 - The employer’s correct name is Brown and Company.